 “I love you too, Mommy,” Caprice curled against her mommy’s body until the police arrived.

 8 WEEKS 1 DAY

 I curled around the meticulously scrubbed porcelain bowl and released what little breakfast I’d managed to consume.
 The luxury of money meant I wasn’t the one to have to clean the toilet and it was always clean for my frequent use.
-Shaky from the effort, I rose, rinsed my mouth, and straightened my hair and clothes before rejoining the mess of people in the dining room.
+Shaky from the effort, I stood, rinsed my mouth, and straightened my hair and clothes before rejoining the mess of people in the dining room.
 Family brunch was a monthly occurrence and not even horrid morning sickness could call me away from my duty.
-I pasted the smile back on my face as I took my seat and carefully maneuvered the food around my plate so that it appeared I was eating.
+I pasted the smile back on my face as I took my seat and carefully maneuvered the food around my plate so that it appeared as if I was eating.

 Chatter wrapped around me, flowing through the exhaustion of first trimester baby-growing to lull me nearly to sleep before my husband caught my hand in his, drawing me fully to awareness.

 “Yes, Caprice is doing well.
 Your babe is sure to be strong and lively,” Wilson told our guests in that friendly, but formal manner of speaking indicative of his role.